Skip to main content

 Adding Potential Causes

-You must add 2-5 potential causes for each problem report.
+You must add 2-5 potential causes for each rock report.
 For each cause:

 1. Tap Add Cause